Nurmes

 is water.
 The population density is Data Finland municipality/population density Nurmes.
 Neighbouring municipalities are Juuka, Kuhmo, Lieksa, Rautavaara and Sotkamo.

 Nurmes railway station is the northern terminus of a twice-daily VR passenger train service from Joensuu.
 The service has been under threat of closure but is currently part of rail services that the Ministry of Transport and Communications requires VR to run in exchange for its monopoly on more attractive routes.
 The agreement is currently valid through 2030.

 Karelian village and spa hotel Break Sokos Hotel Bomba are situated in Nurmes.
 Bomba Karelian Village is a tourist destination for Karelian construction and food culture and traditions.
 Hotel Hyvärilä Youth and Holiday Centre, and Pielis-Golf golf course are located near the Bomba area.

+History

+The former town municipality of Valtimo was annexed into Nurmes on 1 January 2020.

 Karelian nest

 The municipality is officially unilingually Finnish, but in 2009, Finland's first Karelian language "nest" (pre-school immersion group) was established in Nurmes.